IPOB Group vows to hold Biafra Independence Day, May 30 - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 According to IPOB, international organisations and monitoring groups will be in the country to observe activities.
-Published: 07:41; Chika Ebuzor.
-Print; eMail · Supporters of the Indigenous People of Biafra (IPOB) march in Port Harcourt on January play.
+Published: 31 minutes ago; Chika Ebuzor.
+Print; eMail · Supporters of the Indigenous People of Biafra (IPOB) march in Port Harcourt on …

 This post was syndicated from Africa - Google News.
 Click here to read the full text on the original website.